guodap/space-mission-portal/README.md

 **Card Layout**: Each launch is displayed in a responsive card format.

-- **Reasoning**: The content has an image, long description, and link, which are best suited for a card.
+- **Reasoning**: The content has an image, long description, and link, which seemed best suited for a card.
 Cards are a visually appealing way to allow the user to browse this type of information.
 They're also a great choice for responsive design, for both desktop and mobile.
 Note: Timestamp has been changed to date for better readability.
 - **Card vs. Table Layout**: A table might be better for displaying detailed and structured data with more fields.
 Also, if the user needed to analyse and compare the displayed data, a table would be more suitable.
 - **Future**:
   - Clearly label all fields (e.g. Launch Name, Local Date, Mission Status, Launch Details) for better usability.
+  - Hide the detailed launch description behind a "Read more" button that opens an overlay.
-  - Extend the application to show more data beyond launches from other available endpoints.
+  - Extend the application to show more data beyond launches, using other available endpoints from the API.
-  - Use an endpoint that fetches more recent data (beyond 2022).
+  - Use an API/endpoint that fetches more recent data (beyond 2022).
 - **Bug**: The date is being rounded up in the code by one day because the API returns it in local UTC format.
-Need to raise a GH issue and fix this.
+Need to investigate further what's expected and if it's a bug, raise a GH issue.

 ### Sorting